CamdenTadhg/JoblyFrontEnd/jobly/Planning/ProjectPlan.md

 THE REALLY HARD PART
 3) Write tests
-    - Profile [save to git]
-        - not working at all. stuck in loading
-    - LoginForm [save to git]
-    - JoblyApi [save to git]
+    - JoblyApi [save to git]: Thursday
-    - JobList [save to git]
+    - JobList [save to git]: Thursday
-    - JobCard [save to git]
+    - JobCard [save to git]: Thursday
-    - Home [save to git]
+    - Home [save to git]: Thursday
-    - CompanyList [save to git]
+    - CompanyList [save to git]: Thursday
-    - CompanyDetail [save to git]
+    - CompanyDetail [save to git]: Thursday
-    - CompanyCard [save to git]
+    - CompanyCard [save to git]: Friday
-    - ApplyButton [save to git]
+    - ApplyButton [save to git]: Friday
-    - App [save to git]
+    - App [save to git]: Friday
-1) Deploy on Render
+1) Deploy on Render: Sunday
     Set up database on Supabase
     Deploy backend on Render
     Deploy frontend on Render

 THE FUTURE PART
+- Substitute in my own backend and get it working
+    - will need all the application stuff I added
 - Tweak to be accessible for portfolio
-- Substitute in my own backend and get it working
 - Implement comprehensible error messages for json schema failing for signup and login

-## **Step Eight: Profile Page**

-Add a feature where the logged-in user can edit their profile.
-Make sure that when a user saves changes here, those are reflected elsewhere in the app.

-## **Step Nine: Job Applications**

-A user should be able to apply for jobs (there’s already a backend endpoint for this!).

-On the job info (both on the jobs page, as well as the company detail page), add a button to apply for a job.
-This should change if this is a job the user has already applied to.

-## **Step Ten: Deploy your Application**

-We’re going to use Render to deploy our backend and frontend!
-Before you continue, make sure you have two folders, each with their own git repository (and make sure you do not have one inside of another!)

-It’s important to have this structure because we need two different deployments, one for the front-end and one for the backend.

 ### **Render Deploy**